-Ghana’s Sports Ministry not to airlift supporters to 2021 AFCON due to coronavirus
+Ghana’s sports ministry not to airlift supporters to 2021 AFCON due to coronavirus

 Ghana’s Sports Ministry has revealed that they will not be able to airlift supporters to Cameroon for the 2021 Africa Cup of Nations tournament.

-With just a few days to the tournament a number of people have been struggling to acquire visa to travel to the central African country.
+With just a few days to the tournament, a number of people have been struggling to acquire visas to travel to the central African country.

 The supporters managed to watch the Black Stars last match at the round of 16 stage where Ghana were knocked out by Tunisia.